Skip to main content

 Now that we have programmed the robot to drive forward and then in reverse, we can now add a wait instruction so that the robot waits a certain amount of time before driving in reverse.

-• Add a wait instruction as shown.
+• Add a Wait instruction before the Drive for command.
+Be sure the Wait is indented to match the Drive for command, and that all commands are within the curly braces.
 This tells the robot to wait three seconds before driving in reverse.

 • Select the Project Name to change it from Reverse to WaitReverse.